macloo/python-adv-web-apps/docs/flask_deploy.rst

 The entire *build* folder can be uploaded to a web server (without any other files or folders), and the folder name can be changed (from *build* to anything) — and all the pages will work.
 (Just don't change or rename anything inside the *build* folder.)

 Need to update the site?
-Make your edits, run *freeze.py* again, and re-deploy.
+Make your edits, **run *freeze.py* again,** and re-deploy.

+.. note:: If the generated HTML files do not have filenames ending with *.html,* they might not open in the browser locally.
+Upload the *build* folder to a server and test the pages there. `See an example! <https://weimergeeks.com/pres_frozen_build/>`_

 Benefits of freezing
 ++++++++++++++++++++